victorsena19/victorsena19/README.md

 - 👋 Hi, I’m @victorsena19
 - 👀 I’m interested in  React JS
 - 🌱 I’m currently learning Java with Spring
-- 💞️ I’m looking to collab with some company like Dev Java Junior
+- 💞️ I’m looking to collab with some company like Dev React.js Junior
 - 📫 How to reach me email victor_sena19@hotmail.com

 <!---